Last updated 14 January 2019

 Some of the terms of the contract between a customer and their bank are written.
 Other terms of the contract are implied, that is the courts have over the years said that certain obligations exist between the customer and their bank that are not written down.

-The Code of Banking Practice (Banking Code), developed by the Australian Bankers’ Association sets out the bank’s key commitments and its responsibilities to its customers.
+The Code of Banking Practice (Banking Code), developed by the Australian Banking Association sets out the bank’s key commitments and its responsibilities to its customers.
 It forms part of the written contract between the customer and their bank.
 Only banks that have adopted the Banking Code are bound by it.
+The ombudsman and the courts have increasingly found that the obligations form part of a contract between the bank and its customer and, even for non-signatories, the code represents good banking practice.